You bought a pineapple or two, and you’re wondering how many days you can store them before they spoil. How long do

 Can You Freeze Pineapple?

 If you want to be able to easily thaw only a few pieces instead of the whole container or bag, pre-freeze the pieces first.

-When it comes to thawing, the fridge is the best choice.
+When the time comes to thaw the frozen pineapple, the fridge is the way to go.

 How Long Do Pineapples Last?